Luminous solar neutrinos I: Dipole portals: New constraints on dipole portals

 \section{New constraints on dipole portals}

 We consider data from Borexino and Super-Kamiokande to set constraints on a neutrino dipole portal.
-We perform an (extremely) conservative analysis on the Borexino low-energy region (LER) data set from \cite{Agostini:2018uly} (available online at \cite{Borexino_data}), binning their data into a region with $E_\text{vis}<0.8$ keV (LER-I) and a region with $E_\text{vis}>0.8$ keV (LER-II).
+We perform a conservative analysis on the Borexino low-energy region (LER) data set from \cite{Agostini:2018uly} (available online at \cite{Borexino_data}), binning their data into a region with $E_\text{vis}<0.8$ keV (LER-I) and a region with $E_\text{vis}>0.8$ keV (LER-II).
 Since the efficiency of Borexino is so high and photons are reconstructed nearly identically to electrons we neglect efficiencies in our estimates (setting them equal to one).
 Our signal's photon spectrum is very broad and so we do not include the effects of the $O(50$ keV) broadening from the detector resolution as this will be a negligible effect.
-Our analysis is (up to a coarse re-binning) a rate-only analysis and so is insensitive to spectral shape details.